DE Africa Map¶

 DE Africa Map can display two kinds of spreadsheets:

 Spreadsheets with a point location (latitude and longitude) for each row, expressed as two columns: lat and lon.
 These will be displayed as points (circles).

-Spreadsheets where each row refers to a region such as a local government area (council), state, postcode, or ABS statistical unit such as an SA2 or CED (Commonwealth Electoral Division).
-Columns must be named according to the CSV-geo-au standard.
+Spreadsheets where each row refers to a country using ISO 3166 2-letter or 3-letter code.
+Columns must be named cnt2, iso2, cnt3 or iso3 according to the CSV-geo-au standard.
 These will be displayed as regions, highlighting the actual shape of each area.

 Spreadsheets must be saved as CSV (comma-separated values).

 Other standard spatial data types such as GeoJSON and KML are also supported.